Raymond-webdev/sass-essential-training/README.md

 I am studying this online training course as once I have completed the course the SASS skills will enable to me to complete certain projects in software engineering at a more efficient manner.
 We use SASS rather than CSS because the syntax is lean which makes our code more efficient.
 In programming best practice we adhere to the principal of DRY (Do not repeat yourself).
-By following this best practice we are limiting the number of bugs in pur code base.
+By following this best practice we are limiting the number of bugs in our code base.